akmj1011/Web-App-Podman-Containers-/README.md

-# Deploying Web App On Nginx Server Using Podman Contaiers #
+# Deploying A Web App On Nginx Server Using Podman Contaiers #
 ## TABLEOFCONTENTS ##

 ### 1 OBJECTIVE ###